-Recently Southwest Airlines announced that it would launch flights to Miami International Airport (MIA), complementing its hub at Fort Lauderdale-Hollywood International Airport (FLL).
+Back in September Southwest Airlines announced that it would launch flights to Miami International Airport (MIA), complementing its hub at Fort Lauderdale-Hollywood International Airport (FLL).

 As a Miami resident I totally get and appreciate this, because personally I don’t view FLL as a substitute for MIA.
 I live so close to MIA and appreciate the convenience, so will do everything I can to avoid FLL.
 I’d absolutely fly Southwest out of South Florida now, while I wouldn’t have in the past.

 So I guess I have the same question for those in Chicago and Houston:

 - Are IAH and ORD significantly more convenient for large and lucrative customer bases?

 - Or is there more to this?
 Is Southwest losing out on significant business because people are only searching to ORD and IAH rather than doing wider searches?

 As you can see, the new routes out of Chicago O’Hare and Houston Bush are partly to other Southwest Airlines hubs and focus cities.
 I assume the focus is on serving point-to-point passengers, but I guess this opens up some connections as well (though nothing that wasn’t available through other hubs).
 Unlike other airlines, Southwest doesn’t rely on partnerships or codeshare agreements to fill planes.